BuoySoftware/guides/change-requests/README.md

   ```

 - Some change requests require an update to a versioned field.
 You cannot update
-  a versioned field successfully without setting the some additional info in the
+  a versioned field successfully without setting some additional info in the
   PaperTrail request controller info.

   ```ruby